Disjoinable Lagrangian tori and semisimple symplectic cohomology: Introduction

-The pairing $(\omega_V,\theta_V)$ is called a \textit{stable Hamiltonian structure} on $V$.
+This paper continues the exploration of the above picture in the case when $M$ is a connected monotone symplectic manifold obtained by completing a \textit{stable symplectic filling} of a $(2n-1)$-dimensional contact manifold $(V,\xi)$, where $\xi$ is a cooriented contact structure.
+Briefly, this means that $V$ is the boundary of a codimension 0 submanifold $M^\mathrm{in}\subset M$, and there exists a contact form $\theta_V$ which, together with the restriction of $\omega_M$, form a stable Hamiltonian structure on $V$, see Section \ref{section:ham} for details.
 This assumption is made here so that the symplectic cohomology $\mathit{SH}^\ast(M)$ can be shown to be well-defined as a ring by standard arguments based on maximum principles, see Section \ref{section:ham}.
 For a discussion of Hamiltonian Floer theory on more general open manifolds, we refer to $\cite{yg}$.

 In the special case when $M$ is the total space of a negative line bundle $\mathcal{L}\rightarrow B$ over a closed monotone symplectic manifold $(B,\omega_B)$, its Floer theory has been studied extensively in $\cite{ao,ar,ar1,rs}$.
 These are examples of \textit{convex} symplectic manifolds, namely $d\theta_V=\omega_V$, so the symplectic filling $(M^\mathrm{in},\omega_M)$ of $(V,\xi)$ is \textit{strong} in the sense of $\cite{mnw}$.
-Roughly speaking, the outcomes of these works suggest that the symplectic topology of $M$ has features similar to closed monotone symplectic manifolds.
+Roughly speaking, the upshot is that the symplectic topology of $M$ has features similar to closed monotone symplectic manifolds, with quantum cohomology replaced by symplectic cohomology.

-More precisely, the split-generation of certain summands of the monotone Fukaya category $\mathcal{F}_\lambda(M)$ by Lagrangian tori (decorated with local systems) is similar to the closed case.
-Moreover, the mirror symmetric statement
+More precisely, the split-generation of certain summands of the monotone Fukaya category $\mathcal{F}_\lambda(M)$ by Lagrangian tori (equipped with local systems) is similar to the closed case, from which one can deduce the following closed string counterpart of the homological mirror symmetry conjecture: